Fluency: Assessing and Tracking Progress

-Assessing reading rate is an essential part of understanding a child’s reading development.
-Reading rate—measured in words correct per minute (WCPM)—helps teachers determine whether students can read accurately, automatically, and with enough fluency to fully comprehend text.
+Assessing reading fluency—including both reading rate and accuracy—is an essential part of understanding a child’s reading development.
+Reading rate, measured in words correct per minute (WCPM), shows how quickly and accurately a student reads, while fluency also considers expression and smoothness.
+Together, these measures help teachers determine whether students can read automatically and with enough fluency to fully comprehend text.

-Below are the top reasons assessing reading rate is important, followed by free tools, apps, and benchmark charts to help you measure reading speed effectively.
+Therefore, below are the top reasons assessing reading fluency is important, along with free tools, apps, and benchmark charts to help you measure reading speed and fluency effectively.

 Table of Contents